xipki/xipki/README.md

     ```
   * In file xipki/security/pkcs11-conf-hsm.xml, change the PKCS#11 configuration.

+5. Configure how to handle SSL client certificate (optional)

-* If the CA is behind a reverse proxy apache httpd:
+  This step is only required if the CA is behind a reverse proxy apache httpd.

   * In file etc/org.xipki.ca.server.cfg, change the sslCertInHttpHeader as follows: